The Costs of Hiring a Freelancer vs. In-House Employee

 Additional benefits of hiring freelance talent include:

-- Flexibility: Freelance talent is there to help you when needed, offering support when you need it most.
-Freelancers often have flexible work schedules that may help address your needs.
+- Flexibility.
+Freelance talent is there to support you when you need it most.
+Freelancers often have flexible work schedules based on their own work-life balance that may help address your needs.

 While the costs described above outline some of the additional expenses associated with hiring in-house employees, you may still be looking for a more specific way to quantify the financial benefits of using freelancers.
 And because freelancers often charge hourly, it can be hard to compare their pay to that of a salaried employee.

-Clearly, you’ll need to perform your own cost calculus regarding the expense of each option.
-To obtain a precise comparison, you’ll need to calculate the costs of benefits, payroll taxes, workers’ compensation and other expenses for your organization.
+You’ll need to perform your own cost calculus regarding the expense of each option.
+To obtain a precise comparison, you’ll need to calculate the costs of benefits, payroll taxes, workers’ compensation, and other expenses for your organization.

 However, there is a simple way to estimate the hourly costs of an in-house employee relative to an independent worker.
 This approach should provide a basic rule of thumb to inform your hiring decisions.

-Using the example of hiring a software developer, we’ll walk you through each of the steps below:
+Using the example of hiring a software developer, we’ll walk you through each of the steps:

-- Divide that number by 1,779.
-According to the Organization for Economic Cooperation and Development (OECD), this is the average number of hours worked by American employees in 2019.
-Dividing by this total, therefore, gives us an effective hourly rate for in-house employees. $145,935.50 divided by 1,779 is $82.03.
+- Divide that number by 1,799.
+According to the Organization for Economic Cooperation and Development (OECD), this is the average number of working hours by American employees in 2023.
+Dividing by this total, therefore, gives us an effective hourly rate for in-house employees. $130,160 divided by 1,799 is $95.86.

 Deciding which kind of worker to hire